sotoplatero/apologify/src/content/articles/write-apology-letter-friend-last-minute-cancellation/index.md

 > Dear Sarah,
 >
-> I can’t tell you how sorry I am for having to cancel our long-planned trip.
-Personal issues came up that I didn’t anticipate, and it feels terrible to break our plans.
+> I can't tell you how sorry I am for having to cancel our long-planned trip.
+Personal issues came up that I didn't anticipate, and it feels terrible to break our plans.
 >
-> I know how excited we both were, and I completely understand if you’re upset.
-I didn’t mean to let you down.
+> I know how excited we both were, and I completely understand if you're upset.
+I didn't mean to let you down.
 >
 > To make up for it, I would love to plan a weekend trip together in the near future.
 Your friendship is incredibly important to me, and I want to make sure we create those unforgettable moments we both cherish.
 >